February 8th, 2012

 Can I see the raw data?

 You bet!
-Just drop us a request using the form on the right and we’ll send you the data so you can sort and analyze to your heart’s content.
+Just contact us and we’ll send you the data so you can sort and analyze to your heart’s content.

 This poll isn’t very scientific, is it?